 Kwabena paced up and down the room.
 He was still murmuring, but it was unintelligible.
 Nobody, but himself knew what he was saying.
 You can bet he didn’t either.

-She remembered an incident that appears to have predicted her current situation.
-She had a disagreement with her best friend Esi when she broke the news of her wedding to her.
+She remembered an incident that appeared to have predicted her current situation.
+She had a disagreement with her best friend Esi Amoah when she broke the news of her wedding to her.
 It was exactly a month to their wedding.
-Esi advised her against marrying Kwabena.
-But unknown to her, Adwoa was in love and no one, not even her parents could talk her out of it.
+She advised her against marrying Kwabena.
+But unknown to Esi, Adwoa was in love and no one, not even her parents could talk her out of it.

 Esi had told her she ran into Kwabena at the Legon Total Filling Station having lunch with a final year student of the University of Ghana by name Emelia Frimpongmaa.
 “I don’t want you to be hurt by anyone,” she doubted Kwabena’s love, but her friend would have none of that.